lauvshree/SKO_Work_stuff/GitLabIntro.md

 4. Verify the same by going to this [link](https://gitlab.com/ibm/skills-network/courses) and under the listed `Subgroups and Projects` choose `DB0201EN - SQL for Data Science`

-5.If you don't see any `Subgroups and Projects`, you are in all probabilities not added as an author in the skills network.
+5. If you don't see any `Subgroups and Projects`, you are in all probabilities not added as an author in the skills network.
 Please repeat step 2 and/or follow-up with IBM.

 6. Once you can see the contents of the project `DB0201EN - SQL for Data Science`, you can now work on it.